-“Rising Star” Vivien Conacher’s stage roles include Rivka Fiddler on the Roof alongside Bryn Terfel (Grange Park Opera and BBC Proms 2015), Sorceress Dido and Aenaes (Bowes Muesum 2016), Filippyevna Eugene Onegin (Bloomsbury Opera 2012, and cover for Grange Park Opera 2015), Hortense Koanga by Delius (Wexford Festival Opera 2015), Penelope (cover) Il Ritorno di Ulisse in Patria (Iford Arts Festival 2014), and Wild Goose and Moppet (cover) Paul Bunyan (British Youth Opera 2013).
-She has also performed in the chorus for Opera Australia in both the 2015 and 2016 summer seasons.
+“Rising Star” Vivien Conacher’s stage roles include Rivka Fiddler on the Roof alongside Bryn Terfel (Grange Park Opera and BBC Proms), Sorceress Dido and Aenaes (Bowes Muesum), Filippyevna Eugene Onegin (Bloomsbury Opera, and cover for Grange Park Opera), Hortense Koanga by Delius (Wexford Festival Opera), Penelope (cover) Il Ritorno di Ulisse in Patria (Iford Arts Festival), and Wild Goose and Moppet (cover) Paul Bunyan (British Youth Opera).
+She has also performed in Opera Australia‘s award-winning chorus, in both the 2015 and 2016 summer seasons.

-On the concert platform, Vivien has appeared as a soloist for the Iford Arts Festival, Bloomsbury Festival, St-Martin-in-the-Fields lunchtime recital series, Pacific Opera, and The Joan Sutherland & Richard Bonynge Foundation in Sydney.
+On the concert platform, Vivien has appeared as a soloist for the Iford Arts Festival, St-Martin-in-the-Fields lunchtime recital series, Pacific Opera, and the Joan Sutherland & Richard Bonynge Foundation in Sydney.
 Vivien’s stage show Moonstricken, a semi-staged performance of art songs and poetry readings recently premiered at the 2016 Bloomsbury Festival.
 She has also founded a new dementia-friendly concert series called Songhaven, supported by Camden Carers Centre, Age UK Camden, and the St Andrew Holborn Charity.

-Vivien is grateful for the support of the Concordia Foundation, Tait Memorial Trust, Tillet Trust, Kathleen Trust, PPCA Performers’ Trust Foundation, and Opera & Arts Support Group, Sydney for their generous support of her training.
+Vivien is grateful for the support of the Concordia Foundation, Tait Memorial Trust, Tillet Trust, Kathleen Trust, PPCA Performers’ Trust Foundation, and Opera & Arts Support Group, Sydney.